Last Updated on September 24, 2023 by Anna Baumann

 Even while you’re focused on the patient you’re with, you’re also;

-- aware of the schedule, and when your next patient is due or if an emergency was added
+- Keeping an eye on the schedule so you know when your next patient arrives, or if there’s an added emergency.

-- aware of the Hygiene schedules and when Doctor will need to break for an exam
+- Monitoring Hygiene schedules and when Doctor will need to break for an exam.

-- sure of where things are with sterilization
+- Aware of where things are with sterilization.

 A good Assistant has a heightened sense of awareness, and handles multiple things at the same time without getting flustered.

 Even if you think you have the attributes of a good Dental Assistant, don’t just run out and sign up for a certification program.
 The best advice I can give you is to shadow one for a week or two.
 Make sure you spend full days with them following every move they make.
 You’ll learn as much doing that as you will in any of your actual classes.
-Being a Dental Assistant is a hand-on career so you can’t just be a thinker.
-You have to also be a doer!
+Being a Dental Assistant is a hands-on career so you can’t just be a thinker.
+You must also be a doer!
+Best of luck to you in your new career!